talipapa/coconut_campsite/README.md

 FAILED
 Payment transaction for specified charge_id has failed, check failure codes for reasons

+CANCELLED
+Payment transaction is CANCELLED (status only available for cash payment method)

 VOIDED
 Payment transaction for specified charge_id has been voided